yoctoalex/eap_lab/README.rst

 13. Add New Endpoints
 *********************

-If you need to add new endpoints, you can do it via Postman.
+Let's imagine your website is active both in the USA and in Europe.
+But for now, you have only one IP endpoint added to Essential App Protect - in North America, US East (N. Virginia).
+If you need to add the second one, you can do it via Postman.

 Send the **Add new endpoints** request in Postman which uses your **account_id** and **EAP record**.